Darold Knowles: Washington Senators

+Despite a 2–14 record in 1970, Knowles enjoyed career highs in saves (27), appearances (71) and innings pitched (119.1), and had a 2.04 ERA.
+The 1970 team was 70–92, finishing last in the American League East division.
+During his time with Senators, the team only finished above .500 once.
+He played under manager and Hall of Fame great Ted Williams in 1969 and 1970, who thought Knowles was the best relief pitcher in the major leagues.

 Oakland A's

-On May 8, 1971, the first-place Oakland Athletics acquired Knowles and Mike Epstein for Frank Fernandez, Paul Lindblad, and Don Mincher.
+On May 8, 1971, the American League West first-place Oakland Athletics acquired Knowles and Mike Epstein for Frank Fernandez, Paul Lindblad, and Don Mincher.
 Knowles only allowed four of 35 inherited runners to score, and earned seven saves and five wins out of a bullpen that already included Rollie Fingers and Bob Locker.
 The A's won the American League West by 16 games over the Kansas City Royals, but were swept by the Baltimore Orioles in the 1971 American League Championship Series.
 Knowles' only series appearance came in game three.

 In 1972, Knowles went 5–1 with a 1.37 ERA and 11 saves, but he was lost for the postseason due to a broken thumb.
+In 1972, the A's won the first of their three consecutive World Series championships (1972-1974).